NJJoshi/SpringMVCAngular/README.md

 4) Update company detail
-   Make a call to URL : http://localhost:8080/SpringMVCAngular/company/update of Request type POST with below mentioned mandatory parameters
+   Make a call to URL : http://localhost:8080/SpringMVCAngular/company/update of Request type POST with below mentioned mandatory parameters: <br/>
    1) name as String value
    2) address as String value
    3) city as string value